Pa amb tomàquet: Preparation

-If the mixture is not premade, there is said to be an ideal order in which the ingredients are integrated to yield the best flavour.
+If the mixture is not pre-made, there is said to be an ideal order in which the ingredients are integrated to yield the best flavour.
 First, if used, the garlic is rubbed on the bread.
 Then the same is done with the tomato.
 Next comes the salt, and lastly the olive oil.

 History

 The origin of this dish is disputed, as tomato is relatively new to Catalan cuisine (it came from America only after the 15th century).
 Widely regarded as the epitome of Catalan cuisine and identity, some sources claim it is actually a relatively recent (mid to late 19th century) in all the Mediterranean coast of Spain.